vyos/vyos-documentation/docs/configuration/container/index.rst

       set container name mysql-server image quay.io/mysql:8.0

-.. cfgcmd:: set container <name> allow-host-networks
+.. cfgcmd:: set container name <name> allow-host-networks

     Allow host networking in a container.
 The network stack of the container is not isolated from the host and will use the host IP.